What Age Group Uses Coloring Books?

 Parents of young adults may have a more limited role in their children’s coloring activities.
 However, they can still appreciate and support their young adults’ interest in coloring.
 Acknowledging the potential benefits of coloring for stress relief, creative expression, and mindfulness, parents can provide a supportive environment for their young adult children to pursue coloring as a hobby or form of self-care.

-See also How Big Is The Adult Coloring Book Industry?
+See also What Is Coloring Book Therapy?

 Caregivers of children